a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 		3. T2: from Y to X
 	2. Acquire locks in a fixed global order
 		1. Acquire locks only in the sort order of account numbers: X and then Y
+			1. Defined: Accounts are pre-sorted
+				1. T1 should take lock on X and then on Y
+				2. T2 should take lock on X and then on Y
+					1. If T1 has taken lock on X, then T2 will not be able to proceed and T1 will be able to take lock Y
 	3. Illustration

+				  T1
 			+-----------+
 			|			  |
 			|			  v